Timeline & Progress

 Faculty Development

 The AOCI team is continuously developing and curating resources that inform and support faculty as they strive to create more welcoming learning environments and to advance students’ learning around health equity.
-For links to AOCI tools, please review the AOCI Resources and Tools page.
+For more information about AOCI tools, please review the AOCI Resources and Tools page.

 A curated resource list was developed to help all clinical faculty members increase their skills in creating equitable, welcoming, and actively anti-oppressive learning environments.
 The AOCI Resources for the Clinical Learning Environment were shared with clinical faculty in February 2022 in coordination with the start of a new group of students joining Foundations 2.
 A UCSF team is developing a set of Foundational, Individual and Institutional Practices for Anti-Oppressive Education in the Health Professions to help guide educators and institutions in charting a way forward towards anti-oppressive education.
 Faculty members interested in exploring the fundamentals of Anti-oppressive and Anti-racist Education are encouraged to visit the Center for Faculty Educators (CFE) for additional resources.